ibm-cloud-docs/account/vrf-service-endpoint.md

 By default, you connect to resources in your account over the {{site.data.keyword.Bluemix}} public network.
 You can enable virtual routing and forwarding (VRF) to move IP routing for your account and all of its resources into a separate routing table.
 If VRF is enabled, you can then enable {{site.data.keyword.Bluemix_notm}} service endpoints to connect directly to resources without using the public network.
 {:shortdesc}

-To enable virtual routing and forwarding and {{site.data.keyword.Bluemix_notm}} service endpoint, you need a billable account.
+To enable virtual routing and forwarding and {{site.data.keyword.Bluemix_notm}} service endpoints, you need a billable account.

 ## Enabling VRF
 {: #vrf}